Kluber strikes out 12 as Indians topple Rangers

 Cashner sustained a contusion on his forearm, and was taken for precautionary X-rays.

-As a pinch hitter this year, Chisenhall is 4-for-14, with two home runs and nine RBIs.
+As a pinch hitter this year, Chisenhall is 4-for-14, with two doubles, two home runs and nine RBIs.
 The nine pinch-hit RBIs lead the American League.

+"Lonnie does a really good job of being ready to hit right from pitch one, and he's in a good place confidence-wise," said Francona.

+It was a tough series for the Texas hitters, who scored just six runs in the last three games.

 NOTES: Indians C Yan Gomes has thrown out a major league-best 46 percent of attempted base stealers (16-of-35). ...
 Indians RHP Josh Tomlin, who will start against the Tigers in Detroit on Friday, leads the American League with an average of 1.0 walks per nine innings.
 Tomlin's mark of 1.03 last year is the second lowest in Indians' history. ...
 Rangers 3B Adrian Beltre, with 450 career home runs, needs four more to pass Carl Yastrzemski (452) and Miguel Cabrera (453) into 37th place on the all-time list. ...
 Texas hitters have struck out 272 times in June, the second most for that month in American League history, behind Houston's 278 in June of 2015.